Entanglement entropy, Monte Carlo event generators, and soft gluons DIScovery: Conclusion and outlook

-We have studied charged particle and parton multiplicities in DIS and calculated the hadron $S_{\rm hadron}$ and $S_{\rm parton}$ entropies.
-The aim was to understand which parts in the Monte Carlo simulation of DIS plays a crucial role.
-We found that at hadron level the distributions can be described essentially with and without parton shower (since the multiplicities are mainly coming from soft particles).
+We have studied charged particle and parton multiplicities in DIS and calculated the Shannon hadron $S_{\rm hadron}$ and $S_{\rm parton}$ entropies.
+The aim was to understand whether one can obtain a rising entropy of partons as simulated in Monte Carlo event generators.
+We found that at hadron level the distributions can be described essentially with Monte Carlo simulations using different parton showers and hadronization.

 However, at parton level, the parton multiplicity very strongly depends on the simulation of soft gluon emissions.
 While Monte Carlo event generators like \rapgap\ and \pythia\, with standard settings, do not pay attention to soft gluon emissions, and remove most of it, there is little dependence at parton level observed.